hk151109/Food-Item-Recognition-and-Calorie-Estimation-Using-CNN/Readme.md

 ## Project Overview

-This machine learning project develops an advanced system for recognizing food items from images and estimating their calorie content.
+This project uses Convolution Neural Network for recognizing food items from images and estimating their calorie content.
 By leveraging cutting-edge image classification techniques and nutrition APIs, users can easily track their dietary intake and make informed food choices.

 ## Features